dadadel/pyment/README.md

 At the end, patches are generated for each file.
 Then, man can apply the patches to the initial scripts.
 It is also possible to generate the python file with the new docstrings, or to retrieve only the docstrings...

-Currently, the managed styles (input/output) are javadoc, one variant of reST (re-Structured Text, used by Sphinx), numpydoc and groups (only input, style like used by Google).
+Currently, the managed styles in input/output are javadoc, one variant of reST (re-Structured Text, used by Sphinx), numpydoc, groups (only input, Google style).

 The tool can only at the time offer to generate patches or get a list of the new docstrings.